Massachusetts Port Authority

-Massachusetts Port Authority (Massport) is an American port authority in the Commonwealth of Massachusetts.
-It owns and operates three airports—Logan International Airport, Hanscom Field, and Worcester Regional Airport—and public terminals in the Port of Boston.
-It is a financially self-sustaining public authority whose transportation facilities generate more than $600 million annually; no state tax dollars are used to fund operations or capital improvements at Massport facilities.
+Massachusetts Port Authority (Massport) is the port authority for the Commonwealth of Massachusetts.
+It owns and operates three airports, Logan International Airport, Hanscom Field, and Worcester Regional Airport, and public terminals in the Port of Boston.

+Massport is a financially self-sustaining public authority whose transportation facilities generate more than $600 million annually; no state tax dollars are used to fund operations or capital improvements at Massport facilities.
 Its headquarters is located in the Logan Office Center, adjacent to Logan Airport in East Boston, Massachusetts.

 History

+20th century

 The Massachusetts Port Authority was created in 1956 by the Massachusetts General Court to replace the locally controlled port commission; however, the Authority was not enabled until 1959, due to delay in bond funding.
 The Authority is an independent public authority, not a state agency.

 In 1966, Castle Island Container Terminal was constructed for Sea-Land Corporation, one of the first intermodal container facilities.
 In 1971, the Authority constructed a second container port in Charlestown for the use of other shipping companies.
 In 1980, Sea-Land ended its exclusive lease, and the first container port was enlarged and made available for other shipping companies.

+21st century

 On January 1, 2010, the Tobin Bridge was transferred from the Authority to the new Massachusetts Department of Transportation.

-In June 2019, by a vote of 5-to-2, Massport's board of directors selected the current port director to serve as the authority's chief executive.
+In June 2019, by a vote of 5-to-2, Massport's board of directors selected the current port director Lisa Wieland to serve as the authority's chief executive.
 She will be earning a salary of $360,000-a-year and is scheduled to start the new position in September 2019.